Mr. Eisenberg's History Page

 History Net With the "Today in History" Quiz, weekly features, and journal-like articles, this site has material for the everyone from the novice to the serious student of History.
 It has a wide variety of areas, from World History to Armies to Eyewitness Accounts.
 For researchers, it includes an index of articles, book reviews, and a listing of events and exhibits.
 The description above merely lists some of the more impressive features of History Net.

 Binghamton University History Department This site is most useful for its links page, which, as I attempt to do here, provides a gateway to the variety of information on the internet.
-Students of medieval history may enjoy a unique feature of this site.
-You can view the Bayeux Tapestry online.
-The original is in a museum in the north of France, but scholars and those who are merely curious may view it piece by piece via Binghamton's site.

 University At Albany History Home Page